2SpaceMasterRace/BeaufortCipher.js/README.md

 # BeaufortCipher.js
-Decoding the Beaufort - Autokey cipher with Base64 encoded ASCII output for Puzzle 2 of HACKMIT 2021
+Decoding the Beaufort - Autokey cipher with Base64 encoded ASCII output for Puzzle 2 of HackMIT 2021

 ## Getting Started